-A spill containment kit will be kept onsite at all times and shall consist of absorbent pads and compounds, fuel pans, and any other materials deemed necessary by the contractor.
+The contractor will be required to have spill containment kit onsite at all times, which will consist of absorbent pads and compounds, fuel pans, and any other materials deemed necessary by the contractor.
 The Conservation Commission will be notified immediately in the event of any fuel spills.
-Fueling shall take place at least 100 feet from Coastal Beach and will be carried out in a way that minimizes the risk of any spills, such as placing fuel pans under the equipment during refueling.
+Fueling shall take place at least 100 feet from Coastal Beach, away from any catch basins, and will be conducted to minimize the risk of spills.
+Measures to prevent spills include placing fuel pans under the equipment during fueling.